timKraeuter/BPM-2024-Extended/README.md

 - The benchmarks were run with hyperfine version **1.18.0** (binaries available for windows/linux in the **artifacts** folder).
 - The benchmarks were run on a Windows 11 machine with an AMD Ryzen 7700X processor with 32 GB DDR5-5600 RAM on NVMe SSD storage.
 - The benchmarks were run with our bpmn-analyzer tool version **0.2.0** (binaries available for windows/linux in the **artifacts** folder).

+## Source code
+We will make the source code available after review of the paper.

+- Analysis tool written in Rust: https://github.com/
+- UI written in Javascript/HTML using the bpmn-js ecosystem: https://github.com/